-11.2 This represents call margin deposited with First Abu Dhabi Bank (FAB) as a collateral against the interest rate swaps agreement.
-These interest rate swaps are to hedge the foreign currency exposure of Bank Alfalah Limited and its certain overseas branches, including Bank Alfalah Limited Afghanistan.
-The outrage of COVID-19 has caused decrease in LIBOR rates due to which the interest rate swaps have resulted in a losses during the year ended December 31, 2020.
-The call margin amount of AFN132m (year ended December 31, 2019: Nil) represents the Bank Alfalah Limited Afghanistan's share in the call margin deposit held as collateral with FAB.
+9.3 This represents call margin deposited with First Abu Dhabi Bank (FAB) against the interest rate swap agreements (IRS).
+These interest rate swaps hedge the foreign currency exposure of Head Office and its certain overseas branches, including Bank Alfalah Limited Afghanistan.
+Due to reduction in LIBOR rates, losses acrued on interest rate swaps during the year.
+The call margin amount of AFN105 million (2020: 132 Million) represents the Bank's share in the call margin deposit with FAB to meet the margin requirements.